webappio/docs/layerfile-reference/cache.md

 - Use `CACHE ~/.cache/go-build` to speed up `RUN go install`
 - Use `CACHE ~/.npm ~/.next/cache ~/.yarn/cache` to speed up `npm install` and `yarn install`

-Each Layer account gets a fixed amount of cache storage, and we periodically delete old or inactive caches.
+Each webapp.io account gets a fixed amount of cache storage, and we periodically delete old or inactive caches.